 History of the Deutsche Eiche

-The Deutsche Eiche - a house of many colors
+The Deutsche Eiche: a house of many colours

 A meeting place for artists

 After WWII, more and more artists, set designers and a truly diverse clientele would gather at the quaint tavern.
 An article in the Süddeutsche Zeitung even stated that the Deutsche Eiche was popular with homosexuals.
 This angered the landlady at the time, Ella Reichenbach: ‘Utter rubbish!
 In this house, 90 per cent of my guests are artists and 10 per cent are men who have been disappointed by women!’
 This was in some way true, but besides the landladies themselves, women have always been part of the Eiche and felt at home here.
 Many will remember names such as Margot Werner, Elisabeth Volkmann, Barbara Valentin and Donna Summer, to name but a few.